tomlurge/converTor/docs/data.md

 Bridge server descriptors follow the same format as relay server descriptors, except for the sanitizing steps mentioned above.
-The format has changed over time to accomodate changes to the sanitizing process, with earlier versions being:
+The format has changed over time to accommodate changes to the sanitizing process, with earlier versions being:

 - @type bridge-server-descriptor 1.0 was the first version.